 Natalie grew up in Raleigh and lived in the gorgeous Blue Ridge mountains for several years while earning her BA in International Studies from UNC-Asheville and MPA from Western Carolina.
 She moved back to town in the summer of 2017 with one fantastic partner, two trouble-making cats, and probably “too many” books.
 Natalie has worked on projects with organizations dedicated to a wide range of causes, such as connecting marginalized communities to sustainable career pathways, building cyber education programs in Haiti and rural Guatemala, empowering young social entrepreneurs, and facilitating racial equity workshops.
-Since joining the team, she has loved participating in a variety of impactful roles and projects!
+Since joining the team, she has held roles focused on fund development, event planning, operational & financial management, and volunteer engagement.
 When not working, Natalie is likely to be cooking or crafting something inspired by Pinterest, rewatching The Office for the 300th time, making her way through her endless “to be read” list, or yelling at her cat to get off the counter.